 Independent juries select the winners, after carefully reviewing all entries and having jury meetings.

 8) What’s the connection between the Awards and the European Year of Cultural Heritage?

-In 2018, the Awards will promote the key messages of the European Year of Cultural Heritage.
-Special attention will be given to the European dimension of the projects, including:
+The 2018 edition of the Awards has promoted the key messages of the European Year of Cultural Heritage.
+Special attention was given to the European dimension of the selected projects, including:

 – Collaboration between organisations or individuals in two or more European countries;